QUT-Team-Compost/Digital-Circular-Food-Economy-App/README.md

 Contains the screen that allows users to take a series of quiz questions.
 By default, this is five randomly selected from a list.
 Users will be invited to start the quiz, answer the questions and then be shown how many they got right, with a button to start again.
 Questions are multiple choice, can have multiple correct answers, and can include images.

 #### SensorScreen.js
 Contains the screen that shows information from sensors in the compost.
 Like with the house scores, this is intended to be downloaded from the mobile app's server, though the actual source is up to the developer.
 The data is originally from a sensor by [Substation33](https://substation33.com.au/) in Queensland, Australia, the design of which will also be released at some point alongside this source code.
+There are three types of display used: a semi-circular display for methane levels and humidity, a thermometer-like display for sensor and external temperature, and a line graph for showing the methane levels in the last day.

 ## Building